-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Idaho Falls is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Idaho Falls isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Idaho Falls are a mix of both white- and blue-collar jobs.
 Overall, Idaho Falls is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Idaho Falls who work in office and administrative support (14.06%), sales jobs (10.73%), and management occupations (7.53%).

 Also of interest is that Idaho Falls has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Idaho Falls is somewhat higher than in the average US city of 21.84%: 26.27% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Idaho Falls is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.27% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Idaho Falls in 2010 was $23,005, which is wealthy relative to Idaho, and middle income relative to the rest of the US.
 This equates to an annual income of $92,020 for a family of four.
 However, Idaho Falls contains both very wealthy and poor people as well.